Juan Manuel Fangio: Overview

 Fangio was the oldest driver in many of his Formula One races, having started his Grand Prix career in his late 30s.
 During his career, drivers raced with almost no protective equipment on circuits with no safety features.
-Formula One cars in the 1950s were fast and extremely physically demanding to drive; races were much longer than today and demanded incredible physical stamina.
-Tyres were cross-ply, and far less forgiving; treads often stripped in a race, and spark plugs fouled.
-There were, of course, no electronic aids or computer intervention.
+Formula One cars in the 1950s were for the time not only fast, but very physically and mentally demanding to drive; races were much longer than today and demanded incredible stamina.
+Tyres were very narrow and cross-ply, and far less forgiving; treads often stripped in a race, and spark plugs fouled.
+The drivers wore goggles with cloth helmets up to 1952, where from that year on helmets were made mandatory, so they wore pie-shaped crash hats made of paper-mache.
+The cars had no seatbelts, no roll-over protection, no bodywork to contain the driver (up until 1954) and the front-engined layout of these cars meant that the heated air from the engine and the gearbox would often blast the bodies of the drivers for the hours of the race, with the driveshaft spinning between their legs, and there were, of course, no electronic aids or computer intervention.
 At the end of a GP, drivers often suffered blistered hands caused by heavy steering and gear changing, and their faces were sometimes covered in soot from the inboard brakes.
 Despite Fangio's short career, he was one of the top GP drivers in history, rivalling Tazio Nuvolari.

 Fangio had no compunction about leaving a team, even after a successful year or even during a season, if he thought he would have a better chance with a better car.
 As was then common, several of his race results were shared with teammates after he took over their car during races when his own had technical problems.
-His rivals included Alberto Ascari, Giuseppe Farina and Stirling Moss.
+His main rivals included Alberto Ascari and Stirling Moss, and on occasion Giuseppe “Nino” Farina and Mike Hawthorn (Farina particularly in the early part of Fangio’s career).
 Throughout his career, Fangio was backed by funding from the Argentine government of Juan Perón.

 World championship successes

 Fangio's first Grand Prix race was the 1948 French Grand Prix at Reims, where he started his Simca Gordini from 11th on the grid but retired.
-Back to South America, during a long-distance race, he went off the road in Peru and tumbled down a mountainside.
-His co-driver, Daniel Urrutia was thrown out of the car, and when Fangio found him, he was dying.
-Following Urrutia's death, he considered quitting the sport.
-But he resolved to carry on and returned to Europe the following year, and raced in Sanremo; having upgraded to a Maserati 4CLT/48 sponsored by the Automobile Club of Argentina he dominated the event, winning both heats to take the aggregate win by almost a minute over Prince Bira.
+Fangio briefly returned to South America to compete in the aforementioned Buenos Aires to Caracas race, he then returned to Europe the following year, and raced in Sanremo; having upgraded to a Maserati 4CLT/48 sponsored by the Automobile Club of Argentina he dominated the event, winning both heats to take the aggregate win by almost a minute over Prince Bira.
 Fangio entered a further six Grand Prix races in 1949, winning four of them against top-level opposition.